 For the latest news about Testigo's projects, please read the blogs of Tracey Sawyer (Testigo founder) here.
 You can also listen to her radio interviews here.
 Read about our fundraising events here here.

-Ukuaji Permaculture Project (new on YouTube)
+Ukuaji Permaculture Project (short version) (new on YouTube)

 Testigo Africa is teaching Masai women and men to grow their own food for the first time using permaculture principles.
 Ukuaji is the Swahili word for 'grow' - growing food, growing people.

-See more films and documentearies here.
+See more films and documentaries here.